wlwlaa/wlwlaa/README.md

 ### Education 🎓
 - Moscow Institute of Physics and Technology (Phystech): research engineer in the field of mathematics and computer science
+- Algorithms and data structures: yandex
 - Crimean Federal University: programm engineer
-- Algorithms and data structures: yandex practicum
 - AI and data analisys technologies: innopolis